ESSENTIAL OILS - NATURE'S PERFUME

 Tea tree: Australian tea tree oil has been used as a wound healer for hundreds of years, and its anti-viral, anti-fungal, antibacterial properties have made it a mainstay in natural cosmetic and bath products.
 It's good for skin conditions ranging from acne to dry scalp to psoriasis to athlete's foot.
 Find it in: Pug Life, These Feet Were Made for Soaking, All My Friends are Insects Repellent Lotion Bar

-Vanilla: Not to be confused with the vanilla extract which is used for baking, vanilla essential oil is used in aromatherapy for its relaxing, aphrodisiac effect.
+Vanilla: Not to be confused with the vanilla extract which is used for baking, vanilla essential oil (concentrated vanilla absolute) is used in aromatherapy for its relaxing, aphrodisiac effect.
 It can also help with depression and grief, as it balances emotions as well as the female hormonal system.
 Vanilla is known to promote serenity and relieve sadness, while also calming the nerves.
 Find it in: Soaps (for colorant), No Scrubs

 Grapefruit: Many of the medicinal properties of grapefruit essential oils are similar to those of the essential oils of other citrus fruits like lemon and orange.
 It is rich in antioxidants and makes a good disinfectant.
 It protects the body from new infections and helps eliminate existing ones, particularly in the colon, stomach, intestines, urinary system, excretory system and kidneys.
 Furthermore, it is an excellent tonic and boosts the functioning of the lymphatic system, which detoxifies the body.
 Find it in: Mello Yello, No Scrubs, A Picture of Nectar